team18300/fssfll/lessons/ev3_basecode/ev3_basecode.md

 - Open Visual Studio Code and navigate to the folder where you extracted the Base Code.
 - Open the folder in Visual Studio Code.

-# What do the files do?
+# What do the files I downloaded do?

 __Code Structure__
 The Bolton Robotics Base Code is composed of different python files which each are responsible for a different function as shown in the graphic below: